flutter/website/src/_includes/docs/swift-package-manager/how-to-enable-disable.md

    flutter config --enable-swift-package-manager
    ```

-Using the Flutter CLI to run an app modifies the project to add Swift Package
+Using the Flutter CLI to run an app [migrates the project][addSPM] to add
-Manager integration.
+Swift Package Manager integration.
 This makes your project download the Swift packages that
 your Flutter plugins depend on.
+If you disable the Swift Package Manager feature,
+you will need to [remove Swift Package Manager integration][removeSPM] from apps
+that are migrated.

 Flutter falls back to CocoaPods for dependencies that do not support Swift
 Package Manager yet.